MikeNsiah10/speedy_plane/README.md

 # Speedy_Plane
 This is a game project inspired by flappy birds.
-Move through obstacles and increase your score and beat your previous score
+Move through obstacles , increase your score and beat your previous score

 ## How the game was created
 * Player(plane) was added to the game scene